 What if the Settlement Offer is Insufficient?

 If the injured worker and his or her workers’ compensation attorney do not feel that the settlement offer is adequate, the attorney may continue to negotiate on behalf of the claimant.
 However, it is important to keep in mind that settlement is a voluntary process.
-The claimant cannot be compelled to settle the claim.
+Neither the claimant nor the BWC can be compelled to settle the claim.

 Is it a Good Idea to Settle a Workers’ Compensation Claim?

 The wisdom and desirability of settling a workers’ compensation claim must be decided on a case by case basis, preferably in consultation with an experienced Ohio workers’ compensation attorney.
 For example, it may not be in the injured worker’s best interest to settle a workers’ compensation claim while there is uncertainty about future medical needs or the ability to return to work.
 A workers’ compensation settlement typically resolves the claim entirely.